Skip to main content

 Back in Duluth we were hungry for pizza.
 We tried Lulu's and Sammy's but both weren't open.
 Vitta Pizza it is.

-See you back in a month, Duluth.
+See you again in a month, Duluth.

 Comments